The history of “La Cendrillon” vineyard began in the middle of the 18th century, when it became the property of the Joyeux family in 1750.

 In 1904, his granddaughter, Marie-Blanche, heiress of the estate married Louis-Ulysse Joyeux, Officer, with whom she had four sons.

 Widowed, following the sudden death of her husband at war in August 1914 whilst he was at the head of his own company in Lorraine, this young lady managed the estate energetically with the aim of handing it on to her sons.

 One of them, René, Surgeon and Professor at the Faculty of Medicine in Montpellier, continued to develop the estate with the aim of keeping and passing on the family heritage to one of his 10 children.

-In 2005, Robert, together with his wife and eight children, decided to take on this family estate whilst Robert continued his international career in industry.
+Robert Joyeux, together with his wife and eight children, decided to take on this family estate whilst he continued his international career in industry.

-At the start of the new Millennium, Robert Joyeux launched an enterprising renovation programme in line with his ambitions: to produce fine elegant wines that show the complexity and the variety of the land.
+At the start of the new Millennium, he launched an enterprising renovation program in line with his ambitions: to produce fine elegant wines that show the complexity and the variety of the Corbières.

-“La Cendrillon“, at the heart of the Corbières region, is indeed a terroir, but also a know-how.
+“La Cendrillon“, at the heart of the Corbières region, is indeed a family, a terroir, but also a know-how.